Top 10 DevOps Blunders and How to Sidestep Them

 Understanding the nuances of stakeholder needs is imperative.
 It’s not just about solving a problem but aligning the solution with the desired outcome.
 The key to DevOps success is a culture of open communication where individuals consistently seek clarity from their colleagues.

 6. Bypassing code reviews and quality gates

 Furthermore, quality gates—which automatically assess code against predefined criteria—are safeguards.
 They ensure that only code meeting specific quality benchmarks progresses through the pipeline.
-Neglecting these checks may offer short-term speed gains, but only by risking long-term system stability and overall software quality.
-Honoring code reviews and quality gates affirms your commitment to excellence despite tight deadlines and mounting pressures.
+Neglecting these cheques may offer short-term speed gains, but only by risking long-term system stability and overall software quality.
+Honouring code reviews and quality gates affirms your commitment to excellence despite tight deadlines and mounting pressures.

 7. Logging blind spots

 Logs are the eyes and ears of the DevOps team.
 DevOps teams must log all information as they monitor, debug, and audit their processes.